Graham Wattley: Personal life

-Currently, Wattley resides in Swansea with his second wife.
+Wattley later resided in Swansea with his second wife.
 His first wife, Yvonne (née Heale), whom he married in 1953, died in 1990.
 Wattley then remarried in 1997, to Rose Daniel (née Dawson).
-He has three children from his first marriage.
+He had three children from his first marriage.

-Amongst his interests, Wattley lists walking, cooking and birdwatching.
+Amongst his interests, Wattley listed walking, cooking and birdwatching.
 This first interest led him to spend ten years as a Walk Leader for HF Holidays.
-He is also a Christian, serving as a member of the governing body of the Church in Wales between 1992 and 1994 and a Warden of St Paul's Church, Sketty from 1991 to 1996.
-He continues to be involved in this church, and is the chair of the Sketty PCC.
+He was also a Christian, serving as a member of the governing body of the Church in Wales between 1992 and 1994 and a Warden of St Paul's Church, Sketty from 1991 to 1996.
+He continued to be involved in this church, and was the chair of the Sketty PCC.

+Wattley died on 28 November 2017, at the age of 87.